frankenk/quick_gitlab/README.md

 ## Usage

 Gitlab instances will be created in default VPC.
-If you want to specify custom VPC/ Subnet, edit add values to `variables.tf`.
+If you want to specify custom VPC/ Subnet, you can specify them in `variables.tf`.

 1. Setup and run Terraform:
 	- `terraform init`